-21. Contingent liabilities
+23. Contingent liabilities

 From time to time in connection with its operations, the Company and its subsidiaries are named as defendants in actions for damages and costs allegedly sustained by the plaintiffs.
-Based on information
+Based on information presently known, it is not expected that existing legal actions, either individually or in the aggregate, will have a material adverse effect on the Company's consolidated statement of financial position.

-22. Principal subsidiaries
+24. Principal subsidiaries